From ‘Only Murders in the Building’ to ‘Tell Me Lies,’ These Are the Best Hulu Originals Streaming Now

 Watch: Kid 90

-Looking for the latest and greatest Hulu Original releases?
-Check out the new Hulu Originals streaming this month.
+Looking for the latest and greatest Hulu releases?
+Check out the newest movies and shows streaming this month on Hulu.